Azure/missionlz/docs/deployment-guides/command-line-tools.md

 - [Development Setup](#development-setup)
 - [See Also](#see-also)

-This guide describes how to deploy Mission Landing Zone (MLZ) using the Bicep template at [src/bicep/mlz.bicep](../src/bicep/mlz.bicep).
-The template can be deployed using the Azure Portal, the Azure CLI, or PowerShell.
-Supported clouds include the Azure Commercial, Azure Government, Azure Government Secret, and Azure Government Top Secret.
+This guide describes how to deploy Mission Landing Zone (MLZ) using the Bicep template at [src/bicep/mlz.bicep](../src/bicep/mlz.bicep) using either Azure CLI or Azure PowerShell.
+The supported clouds for this guide include the Azure Commercial, Azure Government, Azure Government Secret, and Azure Government Top Secret.

-MLZ also provides the ARM template compiled from the Bicep file at [src/bicep/mlz.json](../src/bicep/mlz.json).

 MLZ has only one required parameter and provides sensible defaults for the rest, allowing for simple deployments that specify only the parameters that need to differ from the defaults.
 See the [README.md](../src/bicep/README.md) document in the **src/bicep** folder for a complete list of parameters.